Project type: FULL SERVICE INTERIOR DESIGN. COLLABORATION.

 This large project on Ditchling Road has been quite a undertaking.
 I was part of the team brought together by the client and developer: Zise.
 The team worked on this project over two and a half years, working closely with the client: Kings Education and wider team on the design, specification, implementation and installation: Sean Garrick, RHP Partnership, RLF, Delta Green and main contractor the Buckingham Group.

 It’s been fascinating to have collaborated on and a challenging but interesting site to develop.
 The low environmental impact building achieved the ‘Excellent’ BREEAM rating which is the equivalent of Top 10% of UK new non-domestic buildings (best practice).
+The BREEAM assessment method assesses the environmental, social and economic sustainability performance of a building.
 It was a great experience to be part of the specifying process needed to achieve such a good rating.

 This brand new building – the first for my Client to be built from scratch – sits on the site of the former much loved Buxton’s furniture store which had lain dormant since the business relocated in 2004.
 The building is 5 storeys and comprises of a cafeteria, reception, two courtyards, offices, resource centre, 17 classrooms, student and staff accommodation (62 bedrooms) and student common rooms.